AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 ![Feast streaming feature view architecture showing Kafka and Kinesis event sources feeding Feast Feature Server with streaming feature views and point-in-time correct joins, routing to Redis online store for &lt;10ms real-time serving and Parquet/Iceberg offline store for model training](./images/modern-feature-stores/feast-streaming-feature-view-architecture.png)

 The **offline store** is a data warehouse or lakehouse table that holds historical feature values.
-When training a model, you retrieve a training dataset by joining entity keys (user IDs, product IDs) with their historical feature values at the correct point in time—a technique called point-in-time correct joining.
+When training a model, you retrieve a training dataset by joining entity keys (user IDs, product IDs) with their historical feature values at the correct point in time, a technique called point-in-time correct joining.
 This prevents training data leakage, where future feature values contaminate historical training examples.

 The **online store** is a low-latency key-value store (Redis, DynamoDB) that holds the most recent feature values for each entity.
-At inference time, the model server retrieves features by entity key with sub-10ms latency—fast enough for synchronous real-time scoring in a serving API.
+At inference time, the model server retrieves features by entity key with sub-10ms latency, fast enough for synchronous real-time scoring in a serving API.

 The feature registry is the central registry of feature definitions.
 The same YAML or Python definition that configures how a feature is computed in the offline store also configures how it's computed in streaming.
 This is the mechanism that ensures training-serving consistency: there is one definition of `user_30d_purchase_count`, and both stores compute it the same way.